 Advantages of Fluidized bed Dryer

-- High rates of moisture removal due to excellent gas-particle constant which results to high heat and mass transfer rates.
+- High rates of moisture removal due to excellent gas-particle constant which results in high heat and mass transfer rates.

 - Lower capital and maintenance cost